 It should be noted that tolling manufacturing or services are distinct from contract manufacturing or services.
 Though there are similarities between the two, contract manufacturing companies provide the materials, can select vendors, and provide quality management for third parties whereas tolling services supply the specialized equipment and the customers supply the raw material for processing.
 A tolling company can offer its expertise and custom process solutions as well.
 For instances where material testing is required, specialized, state-of-the-art testing provides necessary information rapidly.

-Companies that provide tolling services can offer a wide range of experience in processing a broad selection of industrial and food grade materials across numerous industries.
+Companies that provide tolling services can offer a wide range of experience in processing a broad selection of industrial and food-grade materials across numerous industries.
 Such experience may include anticipating any difficulties or extenuating circumstances that could be encountered when processing specific types of material.
-It may regard moisture content, quality control, particle reduction, sizing, separation or distribution.
+It may regard moisture content, quality control, particle reduction, sizing, separation, or distribution.

 Tolling services vary immensely and cover a wide range of operations and processes.
 A large focus of tolling services is particle size reduction ranging from 6 in. down to 10 micron.
-Tolling services can not only provide milling, shredding, grinding, and blending, but also provide services such as classification, sifting, lab tests, packaging, compounding, warehousing, mixing, storage, particle agglomeration, dispersions and quality analysis.
+Tolling services can not only provide milling, shredding, grinding, and blending, but also provide services such as classification, sifting, lab tests, packaging, compounding, warehousing, mixing, storage, particle agglomeration, dispersions, and quality analysis.

-Benefits of Tolling Services
+What are the Benefits of Tolling Services?

 Successful tolling companies work closely with their customers from the start to create the perfect, long-term solution for their processing requirements.
 More than just services, outsourcing capabilities of tolling companies offer third-party companies a number of benefits.
 With affordable, predetermined costs, developing a business relationship with a tolling company can save money and be profitable.
 There are no capital investment costs or a team of advanced engineers and technicians necessary to operate and maintain the machinery.
-In addition, there are no equipment-related maintenance expenses, or ordering of spare parts.
+In addition, there are no equipment-related maintenance expenses or ordering of spare parts.
 Companies employing tolling services can adjust production levels when needed and experience fast completion times.

 Want to learn more about Toll Processing?